Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Data/Get_data/README.md

 The geographic coverage corresponds to the traditional cultivated region of China, consisting of 18 historical provinces and excluding Taiwan Prefecture.

+### Download and preparation

+To obtain the original population rasters:

+1. open the CASEarth dataset page linked above;
+2. follow the download instructions provided on the Chinese-language portal;
+3. download the dataset archive;
+4. extract the downloaded archive;
+5. verify that the six GeoTIFF files listed above are present; and
+6. place the files in the population-data input directory expected by the repository scripts.

+No reconstruction of the population rasters is performed by the default reproducibility workflow.
+The workflow begins from the downloaded GeoTIFF files and uses them as historical population-density covariates.

+Any processing applied after download should be documented, including:

+- the dataset download or access date;
+- the original archive filename;
+- the raster coordinate reference system;
+- the spatial resolution;
+- the population-density unit;
+- the treatment of missing or no-data cells;
+- any reprojection;
+- any cropping;
+- any resampling;
+- any temporal interpolation between the six available time slices; and
+- file checksums where available.

+The dataset should be cited as:

+> Zhang X, Wang F, Lu W, Li S, Zheng J. 2022.
+Gridded reconstruction of the population in the traditional cultivated region of China from 1776 to 1953. *Science China Earth Sciences*, 65(2), 365–378. https://doi.org/10.1007/s11430-020-9866-2

 ## Reproducibility Boundary